paulmarrington/Unity-Documentation/Decoupler/index.md

     string text { get; set; }
   }
   public partial class Textual : ComponentDecoupler<Textual>, TextualInterface {
-    private TextualInterface Backer { get { return ComponentInterface as TextualInterface; } }
+    private TextualInterface Backer => Instance as TextualInterface;
-    // required by TextualInterface
-    public string text { get { return Backer.text; } set { Backer.text = value; } }
+    public string text { get => Backer.text; set => Backer.text = value; }
   }
 ```
 Let's deconstruct this.
 * First we create an interface for all the properties and methods we want to expose.
+* Next we add a class with a basic or mocked implementation of the interface.
-* Next we add a property, `Backer`,  for retrieving an instance of the interface from the underlying generic data reference.
+* In this class we add a property, `Backer`,  for retrieving an instance of the interface from the underlying generic data reference.
 * Lastly we need to place all the properties and methods onto the outer class for seamless use.
 The interface enforces this.

 The second class it the default component.
 It should either be a stub or a native component that comes with Unity.